What Is Quality Score? [+4 Tips for Improving Quality Score]

 When Google shows ads to users, it wants to provide an advertising experience that’s relevant to a person’s search query.
 To help Google determine if your ad is related to the search and user, it uses Quality Score.

 It’s better to have a high Quality Score and low bid than a low Quality Score and high bid.
-That’s because your ad is more relevant, so Google gives it a better position or placement in search results.
+That’s because your ad is more relevant, so Google gives it a better position in search results.

-Why does Quality Score matter?
+Why does Quality Score on Google Ads important?

 Quality Score is essential to your business for three reasons: